 SEA is top of the list

-Search engine advertising is, like SEO, a sub-area of search engine marketing (SEM), i.e. marketing that refers to search engines.
-With SEO, the aim is to get your website as high as possible on the result list of a search query, but with SEA, you invest specifically in advertisements.
-These appear above, between, or next to the normal search results and are marked as ads.
-The advertisement links to a suitable page on your website, a so-called landing page.
+Like SEO, Search engine advertising is a sub-area of search engine marketing (SEM), i.e. marketing that refers to search engines.
+With SEO, the aim is to rank your website as high as possible in the search results, but with SEA it’s all about investing in advertisements.
+Ads are usually placed above, between, or next to search results and are marked as advertisements.
+When a user clicks on an ad, it links to a page on a website, the so-called "landing page".

 Goals of SEA: